Analysis: China car market may require "Two Fords"

 Ford has resisted such moves, choosing instead to build global cars designed mainly in Europe.
 The rationale is that a global platform allows Ford to quickly build cars that can be sold around the world with just a few tweaks.
 The cost savings can be huge and can be reinvested in improving car technology.

 The “One Ford” strategy, however, has had mixed success in China.
-Neither the Fiesta subcompact nor the Focus compact have broken into the top 10 vehicles in their respective segments this year, LMC Automotive data shows.
+Neither the Fiesta subcompact nor the Focus compact have broken into the top 10 vehicles in their respective segments this year, LMC Automotive data shows, although the Focus nameplate has made inroads in the market in recent months.

 Wooing Chinese consumers with attractive, affordable cars is crucial if Ford is to meet its target of doubling its 3 percent China market share by mid-decade.
 The company now is developing what it describes as a “Value B” car, which is Ford’s first attempt at a sub-$10,000 compact for the Chinese market.